 Call For Help.

 If the vehicle does not ignite after the whole process, that is an indication that the underlying problem is bigger.
 You should try to call for professional help through your mechanic or company line for professional assistance.
+Someone like NRMA have roadside assistance who can come and assist and diagnose the situation.
+Please bear in mind that there is a generally a window of a few hours for the arrival of the technician, which can also vary.
 To ensure safety when jump-starting a car, it is important to ensure;

 - The car battery is not leaking ie a clean car